nirmalya2003/AgriTech/README.md

 # AgriTech
 This is a Software about Agriculture.
 <br>
-Developers: Nirmalya, Subha, Tushar, Ayan
+Developers: Nirmalya Adak, Subha, Tushar, Ayan